 Combine these with AND/OR statements for a highly flexible approach, meaning you can build complex cohorts easily.

 Reviewing Your Cohorts

-You can see all your cohorts in the Permutive dashboard, how long ago they were created, their unique cohort ID and their estimated audience size.
-Using Permutive Analytics you can analyse the behaviour, growth and overlap of your cohorts.
+You can see all your cohorts in the Permutive dashboard, how long ago they were created, their unique cohort ID, and their estimated audience size.
+Using Permutive Insights Module you can analyze the behavior, growth, and overlap of your cohorts.